chiragtikekar/c_language/README.md

 we can find simple intrest using this program

 ### 2decendingOrder
-This program shows decending order
+This program shows decending order.